Millie’s Guide to UI/UX Design

 - Create his design — and keep on refining it until the product’s objectives are achieved.

 During the process, Ivan creates numerous versions of a design.
-This enables him to weigh up multiple options before selecting one that is the most achievable and beneficial for the business needs.
-From that point on, Ivan is able to start his next project while the engineering team starts building it — making his chosen design a reality.
+This enables him to weigh multiple options before selecting one that is the most achievable and beneficial for the business needs.
+From that point on, Ivan can start his next project while the engineering team begins building it — making his chosen design a reality.

 Down below is an example of a tool Ivan designs to enable voice-over actors to record remotely.